maha300/LRRH/README.md

 Plot -

   *[Opening dialogue cutscene]*Red's mother telling her that she needs to take Gma her meds and a packed dinner because she's ill.
 She says to go straight there to beat the night and don't stray from the path.
 Red tries to reason with her mother that it may be too dangerous for her to go alone.
 Mom dismisses Red's concerns and tells her to just listen and go.
-Red has a thought bubble that implies that this is typical of her mother. *[Player gains control of Red and may interact with the villagers minimally before going to Gma's house]* Villager interaction will be limited to greetings and scripted baker interaction getting sweets. *[ensures death ending happens first and shows that villagers are interactable]*
+REd is given a basket containing the key items. *[This opens the inventory feature, which will appear at the top of the screen]* Red has a thought bubble that implies that this is typical of her mother. *[Player gains control of Red and may interact with the villagers minimally before going to Gma's house]* Villager interaction will be limited to greetings and scripted baker interaction getting sweets. *[ensures death ending happens first and shows that villagers are interactable]*

   She goes into the forest, which is long path with mostly one path, but with occasional trails that may hold something interesting.
 When the player tries to go off the path in the first run, Red will put up a thought bubble that will reiterate Mom's advice. *[create sense of curiosity but ensure death scenario and keep focus to main task]* Eventually, Red runs into the wolf who smelled the food she was carrying.
 She is prompted by the wolf to give him one of her food items [*either packed dinner or baked good will work]*, which he eats and he goes away. *[shows what can attract him, way to avoid him if approached, and possible scheme possibility to poison wolf]* Along the rest of the way through the woods, there may be visual signs that the wolf is following Red.